-There is a wide scope of application areas for LLNs, including industrial monitoring, building automation (HVAC, lighting, access control, fire), connected homes, healthcare, environmental monitoring, urban sensor networks (e.g. Smart Grid), asset tracking.
+There is a wide scope of application areas for LLNs, including industrial monitoring, building automation (HVAC, lighting, access control, fire), connected homes, health care, environmental monitoring, urban sensor networks (e.g. Smart Grid), asset tracking.
 The Working Group focuses on routing solutions for a subset of these: industrial, connected home, building and urban sensor networks for which routing requirements have been specified.
-These application-specific routing requirement documents will be used for protocol design.
+These application-specific routing requirement documents were used for protocol design.

 The Working Group focuses only on IPv6 routing architectural framework for these application scenarios.
 The Framework will take into consideration various aspects including high reliability in the presence of time varying loss characteristics and connectivity while permitting low-power operation with very modest memory and CPU pressure in networks potentially comprising a very large number (several thousands) of nodes.

 The Working Group will pay particular attention to routing security and manageability (e.g., self routing configuration) issues.
 It will also need to consider the transport characteristic the routing protocol messages will experience.
 Mechanisms that protect an LLN from congestion collapse or that establish some degree of fairness between concurrent communication sessions are out of scope of the Working Group.
+As needed, the Working Group will liaise with the TSVWG on transport-related topics.
 It is expected that upper-layer applications utilizing LLNs define appropriate mechanisms.
 The solution must include unicast and multicast considerations.